 Okay, obviously you do not want to stop using NuGet altogether!
 But you can manage a single package on your own, just for debugging purposes:

 1. Make a new branch for debugging the package.

-You won’t want to keep any changes, wince you should let NuGet do its job whenever possible.
+You won’t want to keep any changes, since you should let NuGet do its job whenever possible.